MuhammadZulhusni/Event-Management-App/README.md

     php artisan db:seed
     ```

-9. Start the local development server:

-    ```bash
-    php artisan serve
-    ```

-10. Open your web browser and navigate to the local server address (typically http://localhost:8000).

 ## Usage

 Once the local server is running, you can start browsing upcoming events and post your own.
 Remember to sign in to access posting functionality.